What Is the Green Homes Grant Scheme? – Griggs Homes

 It’s worth noting that in order to be eligible for funding, applicants will have to have a minimum of 1 primary measure installed into their homes.
 If such a measure is installed, the voucher can then also extend to other, secondary measures too.
 More on eligibility for the scheme is detailed later on in this article or you can read here for more information about the government's scheme.

 Primary Measures: these types of measures are broken down into a further two categories, these being insulation measures and low carbon heating measures.
-You must have at least one of such measures installed in order to be eligible for funding.
+You must have at least one of such measures installed in order to be eligible for funding, such as Free Insulation Scheme.

 - Insulation measures include – solid wall, cavity wall, loft, under floor, flat roof, insulating a park home and room in roof.